guybrush262/sentiment-analysis/README.md

 - A camera (if you want to perform video analysis)
 - Configured Assist (if you want to perform the conversation analysis)

+The model is composed by:
+- sensors
+- automation
+- lovelace card